ansarirayyan/awaaz/README.md

 # So, what is this?
-It's a Discord "bot" which runs on the OS via the power of Python.
-There is no Discord API used.
+It's a Discord "bot" which runs on the OS via the power of Python on group DMs.
+Such a thing is not possible via the stock Discord API.
+The main star of the show is the Python package `pynput`.

 # Usage
 * The default prefix for all commands is `awaaz`.